 If you do a lot of Azure PowerShell things, the module Az.Tools.Predictor (PowerShell v7.2 or higher required) will use predication and will show you cmdlet input from Azure that is used often.
 After installing the module (Install-module -name Az.Tools.Predictor -Force) you can add it to your sessions by running:

 After this, you can start typing a part of an Azure cmdlet, and it will look like this when typing “get-azs”

 This module is a nice way to show you when you’re in a GitHub directory on your disk if there are any pending Git actions.
 In this case, there are no actions:

 But after editing a file, it will show you that you have pending commits:

-Already written about it here, but there are some new options available for it.
-In my PowerShell profile I added a few options for it which you can set by:
+Already written about it here, but some new options are available.
+In my PowerShell profile, I added a few options for it which you can set by:

 - notepad $profile - Add the following lines: Set-PSReadlineKeyHandler -Key Tab -Function Complete Set-PSReadLineOption -PredictionSource HistoryAndPlugin Set-PSReadLineOption -PredictionViewStyle ListView - Save/Quit and start a new PowerShell session